 You’ll find beans, avocado, corn, tomatoes, onions, bell pepper, jalapenos, and cilantro in this magical salsa-dip.
 Plus, it’s topped with an amazing homemade vinaigrette that ties all of these fresh flavors together.

-I like to use black beans and black eyed peas for variety and visual appeal.
+Black beans and black eyed peas are a nice combination for variety and visual appeal.
 However, you’re welcome to use all of one type of bean, or even substitute with other beans you have on hand.
 Any beans will work.

 For no heat at all, substitute your jalapeños for more bell peppers.
 Try using yellow, orange, or red bell peppers for more color!